theborakompanioni/azure-docs.de-de/articles/service-fabric/service-fabric-technical-overview.md

 <properties
-   pageTitle="Übersicht über Service Fabric-Terminologie | Microsoft Azure" description="Eine Terminologieübersicht über Service Fabric.
-Erläutert wichtige Terminologiekonzepte und Begriffe, die in der weiteren Dokumentation verwendet werden." services="service-fabric" documentationCenter=".net" authors="rwike77"
+   pageTitle="Service Fabric terminology overview | Microsoft Azure" description="A terminology overview of Service Fabric.
+Discusses key terminology concepts and terms used in the rest of the documentation." services="service-fabric" documentationCenter=".net" authors="rwike77"